- Search The Registry

 *On this date in 1962, Jamaica celebrates its independence from British colonial rule.

 The Caribbean island was settled first by hunter-gatherers from the Yucatan and then by two waves of Arawak people from South America.
-Christopher Columbus arrived in Jamaica in 1494 and took it for Crown of Castile.
+Christopher Columbus arrived in Jamaica in 1494 and took it for the Crown of Castile.
 At this time, over two hundred villages existed in Jamaica, largely located on the south coast and ruled by caciques, or "chiefs of villages".
-The Spanish Empire began its official rule in Jamaica in 1509, with formal occupation of the island by conquistador Juan de Esquivel and his men.
+The Spanish Empire began its official rule in Jamaica in 1509, with the formal occupation of the island by conquistador Juan de Esquivel and his men.
 The Spaniards enslaved many of the native people, overworking and killing them to the point that many perished within fifty years of European arrival.

 Subsequently, the lack of indigenous labor was resolved by bringing in African slaves.
 Disappointed by the lack of gold on the island, the Spanish mainly used Jamaica as a military base to supply colonizing efforts in the mainland Americas.
 After 146 years of Spanish rule, a large group of British sailors and soldiers landed in the Kingston Harbor on May 10, 1655, during the Anglo-Spanish War.
 The English, who had set their sights on Jamaica after a disastrous defeat in an earlier attempt to take the island of Hispaniola, marched toward Villa de la Vega, the administrative center of the island.
 Spanish forces surrendered without much fight on May 11, many of them fleeing to Spanish Cuba or the northern portion of the island.
 British colonial jurisdiction over the island was quickly established, with the newly renamed Spanish Town named the capital and home of the local House of Assembly, Jamaica's directly elected legislature.